grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Updating the configuration file

-Both the `/-/reload` HTTP endpoint and the `SIGHUP` signal can be used to inform the component controller to reload the configuration file.
+Both the `/-/reload` HTTP endpoint and the `SIGHUP` signal can inform the component controller to reload the configuration file.
-When this happens, the component controller will synchronize the set of running components with the ones in the configuration file, removing components that are no longer defined in the configuration file and creating new components that were added to the configuration file.
+When this happens, the component controller synchronizes the set of running components with the ones in the configuration file, removing components no longer defined in the configuration file and creating new components added to the configuration file.
-All components managed by the controller will be reevaluated after reloading.
+All components managed by the controller are reevaluated after reloading.

 [DAG]: https://en.wikipedia.org/wiki/Directed_acyclic_graph